CIRCDATA TERMS OF BUSINESS FOR THE PROVISION OF SERVICES

 4.1 Circdata will co-operate fully with the Client in so far as is reasonably practicable to complete the Assignment in accordance with the Project Schedule.
 The Client agrees to assist Circdata in the delivery of the Assignment by making available to Circdata all relevant information and executive time as required, time being of the essence.

 4.2 Fees to be charged by Circdata have been calculated on the basis of information supplied by the Client.
-If the information supplied is incomplete or misleading or the Client’s plans are subsequently amended, leading to an increase in the work required in the delivery of the Assignment, Circdata reserves the right to increase the fees accordingly in these circumstances subject to the Client’s written approval.
+If the information supplied is incomplete or misleading or if the Client’s plans are subsequently amended, leading to an increase in the work required in the delivery of the Assignment, Circdata reserves the right to increase the fees accordingly in these circumstances subject to the Client’s approval.

 4.3 Any request by the Client to amend or halt any plans or to cancel work in progress in connection with Circdata’s delivery of the Assignment, shall be implemented by Circdata as far as this is possible within the terms of its contractual obligations to suppliers.
 The Client shall be responsible for any costs or expenses incurred by Circdata (including labour costs) or to which Circdata is committed prior to, or as a result of, the cancellation or amendment and which cannot be recovered by Circdata.
 The Client shall pay the Circdata’s fees covering the cancelled or amended Assignment, as well as any charges raised by third parties arising from the cancellation or amendment.